metricly/metricly-docs/content/integrations/AWS-Integration/AWS-Detailed-Billing.md

 You may not have access to your billing preferences if you have purchased AWS services through a reseller.
 You must contact your reseller and request to be set up with an S3 bucket to store your detailed billing data.

 {{% notice tip %}}
-Extracts or summaries of your billing data must have the exact same file name format and file structure of AWS detailed billing files to be ingested by Metricly.
+Extracts or summaries of your billing data must have the exact same file name format and file structure of AWS detailed billing files to be ingested by CloudWisdom.
 {{% /notice %}}

 **Reseller concerned about sharing an S3 bucket?**

-Metricly only reads the costs for accounts that we monitor; we discard all data for any unrelated accounts.
+Virtana only reads the costs for accounts that we monitor; we discard all data for any unrelated accounts.
 You can also have them reach out to our support team with any questions they may have.